GollyGood/dstack/cookbooks/berks-cookbooks/runit/README.md

    compatibility with legacy runit service definition.
 Default is an empty hash.
 - **env** - A hash of environment variables with their values as content used in the service's `env` directory.
 Default is an empty hash.
+When this hash is non-empty, the contents of the runit service's `env` directory will be managed by Chef in order to conform to the declared state.
 - **log** - Whether to start the service's logger with svlogd, requires a template `sv-service_name-log-run.erb` to configure the log's run script.
 Default is true.
 - **default_logger** - Whether a default `log/run` script should be set
    up.
 If true, the default content of the run script will use `svlogd` to write logs to `/var/log/service_name`.
 Default is false.
+- **log_dir** - The directory where the `svlogd` log service will run.
+  Used when `default_logger` is `true`.
+Default is `/var/log/service_name`
 - **log_size** - The maximum size a log file can grow to before it is automatically rotated.
 See svlogd(8) for the default value.
 - **log_num** - The maximum number of log files that will be retained